punkave/backend-challenge/README.md

 [Indego](https://www.rideindego.com) is Philadelphia's bike-sharing program, with many bike stations in the city.

-The [Indego API](https://www.rideindego.com/stations/json/) provides a realtime snapshot of the number of bikes available, number of open docks available (not currently containing a bike), and total number of docks at every station.
+The [Indego GeoJSON station status API](https://www.rideindego.com/stations/json/) provides a realtime snapshot of the number of bikes available, number of open docks available (not currently containing a bike), and total number of docks at every station.
 This API is free and requires no API key.

 The [Open Weather Map API](https://openweathermap.org/current#name) provides a realtime snapshot of the current weather in a given city.
 Since Philadelphia is a small geographical area it is sufficient to obtain the weather for a geographical location central to Philadelphia.
 This API has a free plan, you will need to sign up for an API key.

-Using MongoDB, Node.js, Express, the [async module](https://npmjs.org/package/async), Lodash and the Linux, Node.js and MongoDB hosting of your choice (see below for hosting details), create a new API which provides access to historical data for both weather and Indego bike availability, supporting the following queries at minimum.
+Using MongoDB, Node.js, Express, the [async module](https://npmjs.org/package/async), Lodash and the Linux, Node.js and MongoDB hosting of your choice (see below for hosting details), create a new API server which accumulates data over time and provides access to historical data for both weather and Indego bike availability, supporting the following queries at minimum.
 Note that it is sufficient to store data at hourly intervals.

+*Please note: historical CSV data downloads are available from Indego, however you should not rely on them.* Instead you should build your own node application that downloads fresh data at least once per hour, stores it and implements the API described below.

 ## Snapshot of all stations at a specified time